helm/charts/stable/redmine/README.md

 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.

 ### Existing PersistentVolumeClaims

-The following example includes two PVCs, one for redmine and another for Maria DB.
+The following example includes two PVCs, one for Redmine and another for MariaDB.

 1. Create the PersistentVolume
 1. Create the PersistentVolumeClaim
 1. Create the directory, on a worker
 1. Install the chart

 ```bash
 $ helm install --name test --set persistence.existingClaim=PVC_REDMINE,mariadb.persistence.existingClaim=PVC_MARIADB  redmine
 ```